Ignacy Machowski

 Richard Miller (December 25, 1928 – January 30, 2019) was an American actor known for his extensive work in film and television, often in character roles.
 Miller's career spanned over six decades, and he is best remembered for his collaborations with director Joe Dante, appearing in films such as "Gremlins" (1984) and "The Howling" (1981).
 He also had memorable roles in cult classics like "Bucket of Blood" (1959) and "Piranha" (1978).
 His work was highly respected within the industry, particularly for his distinctive character portrayals and contributions to genre films.
 His legacy is marked by his versatility and enduring presence in American cinema.

-Known for films such as: A bucket of Blood
+Known for such films as: A Bucket Of Blood and The Terror

 Patsy Ruth Miller